 Stretching from the ancient baked plains of the Kimberley to the tropical escarpments of Cape York, northern Australia is home to some of the rarest ecosystems – and oldest cultures – in the world.
 While the past 20 years have seen great progress in native title land claims, and protecting our National Parks, the future of the north is at a crossroads.
 Big-business plans for more mines, gas fields, dams and unsustainable agriculture threaten to destroy this region’s delicate environment and ignore its Indigenous populations.

 Nobody knows or cares more about this stuff than Graham Tupper, the Northern Australia Program Manager for the Australian Conservation Foundation (or ACF), Australia’s leading environmental organisation.
 We’ve worked closely with these guys for 10 years through our own not-for-profit, The Intrepid Foundation, to help protect Australia’s environmental and cultural heritage.
-In 2014, the Olkola people of Cape York had 800,000 acres of ancestral homeland handed back to them by the Queensland government.
-Since then, Intrepid and ACF have been working with the Olkola to help them set up a sustainable tourism business.

 We had a chat to Graham about the future of Australia’s great north, and why sustainable tourism driven by Indigenous communities should be right at the centre of it.